MichaelCurrin/python-twitter-guide/docs/models.md

 Available attributes:

-?> **Twitter API reference:** [Twitter Tweet object] - see the data dictionary section for field name, language-agnostic data types and meanings.
+?> **Twitter API docs:** [Twitter Tweet object] - see the data dictionary section for field name, language-agnostic data types and meanings.
 This is the original source so a better and more up to date reference than Tweepy.

 | Name                | Type                 | Description                                                                                                                                                                                                                   |